Please do not drink the water at the park. Restrooms and showers are open.

 Lyman Lake State Park is located in eastern Arizona near St. Johns at an elevation of 6,000 feet.
-The park offers yurts and cabins, camping, fishing, boating, and hiking trails featuring petrogylphs.
+The park offers cabins, camping, fishing, boating, wildlife watching and hiking trails featuring petrogylphs.
 The lake is human created and harnesses snowmelt from nearby Mount Baldy and Escudilla Mountain.
 It is one of the few lakes in northeastern Arizona without any restriction on boat size.

-The Lyman Lake State Park area appears to have been continuously occupied by the Anasazi sometime after 6000 BC.
-They were originally hunters and gatherers, living in small, temporary campsites, depending on seasonal grasses, nuts, berries, and game for food.
+The Lyman Lake State Park area appears to have been continuously occupied by Ancestral Puebloans sometime after 6000 BC.
+Based on current understanding of the Ancestral Puebloan culture, they were originally hunters and gatherers, living in small, temporary campsites, depending on seasonal grasses, nuts, berries, and game for food.
 By the first century AD, they began cultivating corn, beans, cotton, squash, and other domesticated plants introduced from Mexico.
 Crops may have originally be raised in plots where moisture was dependent on rainfall.
 Later, particularly after about 1300 AD, floodplain irrigation may have been practiced.

 By 500 AD, as the Ancestral Puebloans became more sedentary, they began developing more permanent, semi-underground dwellings.
 Totally above surface structures begin appearing between 900 and 1100 AD.
 These structures gradually become large masonry pueblos that were concentrated along the Little Colorado River near major confluences with other streams.
 Several large pueblos dating from 1300-1400 AD are located in the Lyman Lake State Park area.